ecr23xx/6dpose.gendata/README.md

 # 6dpose.gendata

 Tools for generating synthetic 6DoF pose estimation training images.
 Now it only supports SIXD's hinterstoisser dataset.
-In the future, it will support SIXD's other datasets, and YCB video datasets.
+In the future, it will support SIXD's other datasets.

 ## Download